surge-synthesizer/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

-* Pitch Bend Area
-* Labels and Fonts
-* Move the CHSwitch2s as is for now
-  * FM routing
-  * Filter config
 * Move the LFO section over
-* Modulator Sliders move on over
 * Glyph Switch
   * Alignment of Text (MONO STFP?)
 * Slider Parameterization and Work